jacques/docs.npmjs.com/content/getting-started/installing-node.md

 2. After you've installed Homebrew, run `brew install node`

-3. This will install Node.js and npm.
+3. Homebrew will install Node.js and npm.

 4. To learn how to use nvm, click [here](https://github.com/creationix/nvm/blob/master/README.md#usage).

 ####Installing NVM Directly

-If you don't want to install Homebrew, click [here]  (https://github.com/creationix/nvm/blob/master/README.md#installation) to learn how to install nvm from your terminal interface.
+If you don't want to install Homebrew, click [here](https://github.com/creationix/nvm/blob/master/README.md#installation) to learn how to install nvm without it.

 ###Microsoft Windows